ensui-dev/assitech-blog/README.md

 The system uses **node-cron** to automatically generate one new article every day at 2 AM (configurable).
 The cron job:

-1. Selects a random tech topic from a predefined list
+1. Generates a unique tech topic using AI (or falls back to predefined list)
 2. Calls HuggingFace API to generate article content
 3. Generates a summary of the article
+4. Fetches a relevant image from Unsplash API
-4. Saves to PostgreSQL database
+5. Saves to PostgreSQL database
-5. Falls back to template articles if API fails
+6. Falls back to template articles if API fails

 ### AI Integration

-Uses HuggingFace's free Inference API with the Mistral-7B-Instruct model:
+Uses HuggingFace's Inference API with Llama 3.1-8B-Instruct model via OpenAI-compatible endpoint:
-- Zero cost
-- No rate limits for reasonable usage
-- Generates high-quality tech content
+- Free tier with monthly credits
+- High-quality text generation
+- OpenAI-compatible chat completions API (`router.huggingface.co/v1/chat/completions`)
 - Includes fallback mechanism for reliability

 ### Database Schema